 When they have finished their work the mechanics step back and raise their hands.
 It is the responsibility of the ‘lollypop man’ to acknowledge these signals and to control the car’s departure from the pit box, ensuring no other cars are passing in the pit lane.
 To improve this transition, many teams use semi-automated traffic light systems instead of the lollipop.

 Given the importance of pit stops, it’s perhaps unsurprising that pit crews spend a considerable amount of time practising wheel changes.
-In fact, so well-honed are mechanics up and down the pit lane that routine tyre stops are now regularly completed in well under three seconds.
+In fact, so well-honed are mechanics up and down the pit lane that routine tyre stops are now regularly completed in around two seconds.